aerovvs/cps-modbus-lab/README.md

 ## Contributing

 Pull requests are welcome, especially additional attack modules, Suricata rule optimisations, or documentation improvements.
 Open an issue first to discuss major changes.

 ---

+## Disclaimer

+Ctrl + C on attack and server scripts not working.
+Workaround is Ctrl + Z and then kill process.

+---